rockwolf/python/README.md

 - -a or --add to add a new item
 - -d or --delete to delete an item
 - -u or --update to update an item

+# Output
+The output was made to resemble an inventory screen from roguelike games like e.g. the non-tiles version of <a href="http://crawl.develz.org/wordpress/" target="_new">Dungeon Crawl Stone Soup</a>.